 Fast-growing e-commerce and retail with a traffic bottleneck

-Let’s bring in the Catch 2.
+Coming to Catch No – 2: The number of delivery packages on the roads are only increasing.
 Retail is growing at a CAGR of 5.3%, e-commerce at 11% and ride-sharing companies at 18.6%.
 They are driven by fast-developing countries like India, where internet penetration stood at 40% and is growing at 18%.
 Major companies are pushing heavy capital to capture a distinct market-share.
 This competition has turned the 3 to 4-day deliveries into next day.
 The winnings for these companies are immensely epitomized by Jeff Bezos recent foray into his passion project – Blue Origin.
 He famously said, “The only way that I can see to deploy this much financial resource is by converting my Amazon winnings into space travel.
 That is basically it.”

 Catch 1 and Catch 2 together mean that there is big money in cutting down this ‘waiting’ for the consumers and that the competition is intense.
 Large companies want to scale faster and new entrants are hoping for innovation to catch a break.
 Only the one that would be able to rise above the common traffic and resource restrictions.
 How can they cut down more on the waiting time and yet save those millions in traffic costs?
 Drones.